 This set of three screens offers size options (13, 11 1/2, and 9 1/2 inches), so the cook can choose the one that fits the pan the best.
-And if there’s more than one splashy pan that needs a cover, there’s another screen ready to be used.
+And if more than one splashy pan needs a cover, another screen is ready to be used.
 These have black handles that stay cool during cooking and a hanging hole at the end of the handle so they can be hung on a nearby hook.
 One of the best features of these screens is the small feet on the underside.
 When using the flat side of the screen on the pan during testing, we flipped it over onto its feet to rest on the counter as we stirred food in the pot.
 While a drip or drop might have hit the counter, it was minimal and the working side of the screen never touched the counter.